FlashpointProject/FlashpointSecureTools/FlashpointSecurePlayer/README.md

 **binaryType Attribute and WOW64 Keys**

-*You do not need to include the WOW6432Node or WOW64AANode subkeys when creating a Registry Backup.* If the `binaryType` attribute of the `registryBackups` element is not set to `SCS_64BIT_BINARY`, the 32-bit registry view is used, so the WOW6432Node and WOW64AANode subkeys will be used automatically where necessary.
+*You do not need to include the WOW6432Node or WOW64AANode subkeys when creating a Registry State.* If the `binaryType` attribute of the `registryStates` element is not set to `SCS_64BIT_BINARY`, the 32-bit registry view is used, so the WOW6432Node and WOW64AANode subkeys will be used automatically where necessary.

 **ActiveX Imports**

 *For curator use only.*

-The ActiveX Imports feature imports a Registry Backup from an ActiveX Control.
-After the Registry Backup is created, the ActiveX Control may be used in curations.
+The ActiveX Imports feature imports a Registry State from an ActiveX Control.
+After the Registry State is created, the ActiveX Control may be used in curations.

 As a curator using the ActiveX Imports, the ActiveX Control will be uninstalled on your machine if it was installed before.
-However, the benefit to this feature is that after the Registry Backup has been created, ActiveX Controls will only be uninstalled if they had not previously been installed on the user's machine.
+However, the benefit to this feature is that after the Registry State has been created, ActiveX Controls will only be uninstalled if they had not previously been installed on the user's machine.

 To use ActiveX Imports, simply add `--activex` at the end of your command line for the game.

 `FlashpointSecurePlayer "ActiveX\AstroAvenger2Loader\AstroAvenger2Loader.ocx" "http://www.shockwave.com/content/astroavenger2/sis/index.html" --activex`

 Please note that you should NOT include `--activex` at the end of your command line in your final curation.
-The ActiveX Imports feature is only for curators to use to create a Registry Backup.
-Once the Registry Backup has been created using the command line above, which only needs to be done once, ever, per ActiveX Control, it will appear in the config folder with the same name, after which point it may be referenced in curations using Web Browser Mode as follows.
+The ActiveX Imports feature is only for curators to use to create a Registry State.
+Once the Registry State has been created using the command line above, which only needs to be done once, ever, per ActiveX Control, it will appear in the config folder with the same name, after which point it may be referenced in curations using Web Browser Mode as follows.

 `FlashpointSecurePlayer "ActiveX\AstroAvenger2Loader\AstroAvenger2Loader.ocx" "http://www.shockwave.com/content/astroavenger2/sis/index.html"`